 Location.
 32° 5.554′ N, 96° 27.92′ W. Marker is in Corsicana, Texas, in Navarro County.
 Marker can be reached from 9000 Navarro Road.
 Touch for map.
 Historical Marker is located at the Corsicana Municipal Airport.
 West side of the Terminal Building.
 Marker is at or near this postal address: 9000 Navarro rd, Corsicana TX 75109, United States of America.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Corsicana Army Airfield (here, next to this marker); Early Texas Natural Gas Pipelines (within shouting distance of this marker); Samuel Wistar Johnson, M. D. (about 300 feet away, measured in a direct line); Henry G. Damon (about 300 feet away); Corsicana Public Library (about 300 feet away); Corsicana City Jail of 1908 (about 400 feet away); R.N.
 White (about 500 feet away); Corsicana (about 600 feet away).
 Touch for a list and map of all markers in Corsicana.

 Categories. • Air & Space • War, World II •

 Credits.
 This page was last revised on June 6, 2018.
 This page originally submitted on June 6, 2018, by Sarah Farley of Corsicana, Texas.
-This page has been viewed 41 times since then.
+This page has been viewed 44 times since then and 3 times this year.
 Photo 1. submitted on June 6, 2018, by Sarah Farley of Corsicana, Texas. • Andrew Ruppenstein was the editor who published this page.